Funded MAs, Bridge Programs, and Pre-Doctoral Fellowships – Classics and related

 Funded Post Bacc Fellowship at Columbia – March 1 app deadline.
 Two fellowships “per year part of the university’s commitment in support of diversity, equity, and inclusion, include full coverage of tuition and fees, a $25,000 combined living stipend and housing subsidy, and support for the student to participate in excavations held over the summer at Hadrian’s Villa in Tivoli.” *A living wage in NYC is $45,420.00/year; local minimum wage for full time employment equals $31,200 per year* -20,420

-Bridge to Doctorate Fellowships at UVa – March 1 app deadline, Students will receive $24,000 per year in living support and full payment of their tuition, fees and single-person coverage in the University’s student health insurance plan for a period of two years. *The estimated living wage for Charlottesville, VA is $35,783/year; $24,000 is equivalent to working full time (40 hours) for a full year (52 weeks) at $11.54 per hour just slightly above the local minimum wage of $11 per hour (MIT)* -11,783
+Bridge to Doctorate Fellowships at UVa – March 1 app deadline, Students will receive $30,000 per year in living support and full payment of their tuition, fees and single-person coverage in the University’s student health insurance plan for a period of two years. *The estimated living wage for Charlottesville, VA is $38,688/year; $30,000 is equivalent to $14.42 per hour working full time slightly above the local minimum wage of $12 per hour (MIT)* -8,688 Not admitting new students for Fall 2024, but will be offering places in future years (updated 2023)

 Funded Bridge MA in Classics, Cornell – March 1, two summers and two semesters of funding, with a summer matriculation (June 1).
 Housing on campus will be provided for the first summer (June 1-August 15).
-Funding level(s) not on website.
-Uncertain
+Website link is temporarily down as they wait for new program details to be announced, contact dept directly if interested.
+Academic year stipend F23-S24: $32,494; Summer stipend: $6,846; six weeks of summer housing prior to academic year enrollment: costs are fully covered.
+Cost of Living: $37,986 (MIT). +1,354

 Post Bacc, UPenn, Elsie Phare Fellowship – March 1 for Post Bacc, but April 15 for Fellowship: “This year, it was 2 scholarships and both got $20k stipend.
 The tuition is waived.” – Dr. Emily Wilson via Twitter. **The estimated living wage for Philadelphia, PA is $34,720/year; $20,000 is equivalent to working full time for a full year at $10.26 per hour well above the local minimum wage of $7.25 per hour (MIT)* -14,720

-Funded (mostly? through teaching) MA at UMinnesota – NOT accepting applications for fall 2021 [pandemics suck!]
+Funded (mostly? through teaching) MA at UMinnesota Uncertain

 1. Washington University in St. Louis continues to offer admitted MA candidates a combination of lump awards and teaching assistantships.
 Our total package for the most recent entering class is $15,200/year plus the option of a summer research assistantship of $2,500 after the first year.